2019 - 2020 Catalog

 • Students considering the Business Administration major are encouraged to enroll in INTR 202.

 • Students considering the Economics major are encouraged to enroll in ECON 202.

 - ECON 100 - Introduction to Economics

 FDR SS1 Credits 3 Faculty Staff

 Open only to students who have not taken ECON 101 and/or ECON 102.
+No retakes allowed.
 Economics is the study of how a society (individuals, firms, and governments) allocates scarce resources.
 The course includes a survey of the fundamental principles used to approach microeconomic questions of consumer behavior, firm behavior, market outcomes, market structure, and microeconomic policy, and macroeconomic questions of performance of the aggregate economy, including unemployment, inflation, growth, and monetary and fiscal policies.

 Credits 3 Prerequisite ECON 100 and MATH 101 Faculty Staff

 Not open to students with credit for DCI 202 or INTR 202.
 Fundamentals of probability, statistics, estimation, and hypothesis testing and ending with an introduction to regression analysis.
 The topics are critical for success in upper-level economics electives and are important for careers that rely on empirical research in the social sciences.
 Students engage in a dialogue between theory and application and learn to think formally about data, uncertainty, and random processes, while learning hands-on methods to organize and analyze real data using modern statistical software.